plz4x/games/README.md

 and so I did. i signed up for github. and now thats where i am today. now i import my py programs to github. the end.
 :)

+P.S. the reason why everything has such funny commit names is because i had no idea what commit names were and so gave them funny names. sorry